-Here are four categories where we find our teachers in life.
+Here are four categories of teachers in our life:

 Every animal that crosses our path is a carrier of symbolism which the inquisitive ponder.
 What does the bird flying in the sky symbolize to you?
 Perhaps freedom and a higher perspective.
 How does this relate to your life right now?
-The snake slithering across your path… how does groundedness, going with the flow and sixth sense relate to your questions?
+The snake slithering across your path … how does groundedness, going with the flow, shedding old skin and sixth sense relate to your questions?

-Listening to what our body says is sometimes the most truest and obvious source of wisdom.
-Does our breath quicken and heart beat in haste after meeting someone?
+Listening to what our body says is sometimes the most true and obvious source of wisdom.
+Does our breath and heart quicken after meeting someone?
 What does that mean?
 Do you ever feel butterflies in your stomach?
 What does that mean given the context where it happened?

 For women especially, paying attention to the cycles of their body is critical to understanding where they are and what that means.